execut/yii2-crud/README.md

 # yii2-crud
-It's package for simple creating CRUD for model between configuring navigation and controller actions.
+It's package for simple creating CRUD for model between configuring navigation and controller actions in two steps.

 ## Installation